glycerine/rpc25519/README.md

 	// with the any random agent/hacker/public person
 	// is desired.
 	SkipVerifyKeys bool

+    // default "client" means use certs/client.crt and certs/client.key
+	ClientKeyPairName string

+	// default "node" means use certs/node.crt and certs/node.key
+	ServerKeyPairName string

+	// PreSharedKeyPath locates an optional pre-shared
+	// hex written in hex that must be 32 bytes (or more) long
+	// (so 64 hex characters).
+Only the first 32 bytes will
+	// be used to create a symmetric 2nd encryption layer.
+	PreSharedKeyPath string

+	// These are timeouts for connection and transport tuning.
+	// The defaults of 0 mean wait forever.
+	ConnectTimeout time.Duration
+	ReadTimeout    time.Duration
+	WriteTimeout   time.Duration

+	...

 	// This is not a Config option, but creating
-	// the known key file on the client/server is
+	// the known_{client,server}_keys file on the client/server is
 	// typically the last security measure in hardening.
 	//
-	// If known_client_keys exists on the server,
+	// If known_client_keys exists in the server's directory,
 	// then we will read from it.
-	// Likewise, if known_server_keys exists on
+	// Likewise, if known_server_keys exists in
-	// the client, then we will read from it.
+	// the client's directory, then we will read from it.
 	//
 	// If the known keys file is read-only: Read-only
 	// means we are in lockdown mode and no unknown